 The Centre on Population Approaches for Non-Communicable Disease Prevention carries out research relating to population approaches to the prevention of non-communicable diseases (NCDs) in particular cardiovascular diseases, cancer and diabetes.
 The aim of its research is to influence public health policy and practice.

-A health impact assessment of the UK soft drinks industry levy: a comparative risk assessment modelling study
+Health impact assessment of the UK soft drinks industry levy: a comparative risk assessment modelling study.

 Founded in 1993

 WHO Collaborating Centre